-GRANT O'BRIEN is a conductor, composer, and producer of contemporary music.
-During his studies at the Eastman School of Music, he worked extensively with conductors Dr. Oliver Hagen, Dr. Mark Scatterday in addition to the Emmy Award winning Mark Watters.
-Currently, Grant is studying orchestral conducting with Neil Varon at the Eastman School of Music.
+GRANT O'BRIEN is a conductor, composer, and producer of music and musical productions.
+Currently, Grant is appointed as the Assistant Conductor of the Jacksonville Symphony and Music Director of the Jacksonville Symphony Youth Orchestras and is in his 4th year as Artistic Director of Empire Film and Media Ensemble.
+During his studies at the Eastman School of Music, he worked extensively with conductors Professor Neil Varon, Dr. Oliver Hagen, Dr. Mark Scatterday, Professor Brad Lubman and the Emmy Award winning Conductor/Composer Mark Watters.
 As a classically trained artist with a devotion to popular AND contemporary music, Grant continues to display himself as a versatile musician and an inventive concert producer.

 Having studied tuba during his undergrad, Grant has performed with many ensembles including the East End Brass Band and the Eastman Philharmonia.
-He has toured with the Eastman Wind Ensemble after appearing on their recording of Jeff Tyzik’s Images and premiered Andre Previn's Music for Wind Ensemble (No Strings Attached).
+He has toured with the Eastman Wind Ensemble after appearing on their recording of Jeff Tyzik’s Images and premiered Andre Previn's Music for Wind Orchestra (No Strings Attached).
 In January 2018 he performed Daugherty’s solo for tuba, Reflections on the Mississippi, with the Eastman Wind Orchestra led by Professor Mark Scatterday